NERSC/timemory/README.md

 - Decorators available for auto_timers, timers, and rss_usage in `timemory.util`
 - The same classes that are used for decorators can also be used as context managers
 - One can also use auto_timer, timer, and rss_usage objects directly for same results
-- `timemory.timing_manager` class will record all auto-timers and can be printed out at completions of application
+- `timemory.manager` class will record all auto-timers and can be printed out at completions of application
 - The report from the timing manager can be plotted using `timemory.plotting`
 - All decorators and context managers take similar arguments